utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 For instance, do not say data is a vector (which implies Euclidian distance) if the coordinates have different units, and are not compatible, unless the goal is only regression.
 Do not have each entry be a piece of text; it can be a count of the number of a word or set of words, but not a piece of text.
 This is usually not useful.
 Same goes for a matrix representation with different meanings for each column.
 Think carefully about this, and ask the instructor if you are not sure.

-Step 5 is to make you think about how you would _model_ your data.
-The structure you hope to find is likely correlated with how you model your data.
-Given a model, you can (at least theoretically) then generate random data from this model.
-Sometimes this is actually a hard open problem (e.g. for graphs of social networks).
-This is important for most statistical analysis of your data to validate how well your technique will actually work.
-And will also be important if you want to generate synthetic data to see how your technique scales beyond the real data set you have gathered.

 ## Intermediate Report (15 points)